-The Group has a number of revenue streams in terms of the types of its customers: revenue received from individuals, corporate entities, insurance companies working under mandatory health insurance system, as well as voluntary health insurance ("VHI") system.
+The Group has a number of revenue streams in terms of the • types of its customers: revenue received from individuals, corporate entities, insurance companies working under mandatory health insurance system, as well as voluntary health insurance ("VHI") system.

-The recognition of revenue from MHI stream by nature is done without a preliminary consent of an insurance company, unlike the revenue from VHI services, whereas the revenue from individuals is fully prepaid.
-Besides, the MHI insurance companies as well as MHI fund have the right to challenge and dispute some of the services rendered by the Group based on the results of the regular reviews (and the period opened for review is three calendar years preceding the year of review).
+The recognition of revenue from MHI stream by nature is done without a preliminary consent of an insurance company.
+Besides, the MHI insurance companies as well as MHI fund have the right to challenge and dispute some of • the services rendered by the Group based on the results of the regular reviews.

-During 2021 the Group recognised revenue from MHI stream in the amount of EUR 61 740 thousand, being 21 % of the total Group's revenue for the year.
+During 2022 the Group recognised revenue from MHI • stream in the amount of EUR 63 025 thousand, being 19% of the total Group's revenue for the year.

-Recognition of revenue from MHI stream is considered a key audit matter for our audit of the Group's consolidated financial statements because of the significance of judgments and estimates applied by management in assessing whether the medical services rendered can be subsequently disputed by the insurance companies and the state medical fund.
+Recognition of revenue from MHI stream is considered a key audit matter for our audit of the Group's consolidated • financial statements because of the significance of judgments and estimates applied by management in assessing whether the medical services rendered can be • subsequently disputed by the insurance companies and the state medical fund.